tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 This allows to implement a _live at HEAD_ workflow as detailed [#live-at-HEAD](below).

-The `requirements.txt` file of a library should include both direct dependencies of this library as well as all its transitive dependencies.
-By using both pinned dependencies and listing transitive dependencies in `requirements.txt`, we achieve a great level of [reproducibility](https://en.wikipedia.org/wiki/Reproducibility).
+The `requirements.txt` file of a library should include both direct dependencies of this library and possibly its transitive dependencies.
+By using both pinned dependencies and listing some transitive dependencies in `requirements.txt`, we achieve a great level of [reproducibility](https://en.wikipedia.org/wiki/Reproducibility).

-This effectively makes our `requirements.txt` manually maintained lockfiles.
+Listing transitive dependencies is not a hard requirement, but more a case by case choice if things start to break as updates of transitive dependencies happen.
+Maintaining all transitive dependencies would amount to maintain a lockfile manually, which would be very tedious.

-We would have loved to use `poetry`, that provides a dedicated CLI for managing lockfiles.
+On this topic, we would have loved to use `poetry`, that provides a dedicated CLI for managing lockfiles.
 However, `poetry` doesn't play well with an essential datascience package:
 [pytorch](https://pytorch.org/).
 We are not going to detail it here, but multiplatform lockfiles support for projects that depend on pytorch is still